playonbsd-rs/playonbsd-rs.github.io/content/_index.md

 * [pobsd](https://crates.io/crates/pobsd): a TUI to browse the PlayOnBSD database.

+* [wcip](https://crates.io/crates/wcip): A small utility that list the games you own on Steam and can be played on OpenBSD.

 * [igdb](https://crates.io/crates/pobsd): a fork of an existing but deprecated library for the API of the [IGDB](https://igdb.com) database.
 This library is not directly related to the other ones, but it provides a way to fetch additional information on games.